Say So: Commercial performance

 In the United States, "Say So" became Doja Cat's first track to be certified both platinum and multi-platinum by the Recording Industry Association of America (RIAA), in April 2020 and August 2020, respectively.
 According to MRC Data's 2020 year-end report, "Say So" was the tenth most streamed song in the US, with 562.4 million on-demand streams.
 It also was the second-most successful R&B song in the US in 2020 (behind "Blinding Lights" by the Weeknd), and had the most viewed R&B music video of the year worldwide.
-The song has been certified fivefold platinum in Australia by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 350,000 units.
+The song has been certified eightfold platinum in Australia by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 560,000 units.
 The British Phonographic Industry has certified the song double platinum in the United Kingdom for the track-equivalent sales of 1,200,000 units.
-In Brazil, it is certified double-diamond by Pro-Música Brasil for the track-equivalent sales of 320,000 units.
-Elsewhere, "Say So" has been certified diamond in France and Mexico, double-platinum in Poland, and platinum in New Zealand, Norway, Belgium, and Switzerland among other territories.
+In Brazil, it is certified triple-diamond by Pro-Música Brasil for the track-equivalent sales of 480,000 units.
+Elsewhere, "Say So" has been certified diamond in France and Mexico, quadruple-platinum in New Zealand, triple-platinum in Poland, double-platinum in Canada, and platinum in Norway, Belgium, and Switzerland among other territories.

 Music video

 Background and release

-The music video for "Say So" was filmed during the basis of January 23-24, 2020 and was later released on February 27, 2020, when it premiering alongside a live performance of the song on The Tonight Show Starring Jimmy Fallon.
-Doja Cat had announced its release on social media the day before, writing, "You bitches wanted it, now you’ll have it.
+The music video for "Say So" was filmed during the basis of January 23–24, 2020 and was later released on February 27, 2020, when it premiering alongside a live performance of the song on The Tonight Show Starring Jimmy Fallon.
+Doja Cat had announced its release on social media the day before, writing, "You bitches wanted it, now you'll have it.
 Say So video tomorrow at 10AM ET."
 The video was directed by Hannah Lux Davis and stars actor Josué de La Vega as Tony, Doja Cat's love interest.
 It was filmed at the Sheats–Goldstein Residence in Beverly Crest, Los Angeles, and features cameo appearances from TikTok stars Donté Colley and Haley Sharpe, the latter of whom created the viral dance for the song.
 The dance itself, which made the song popular, was featured in the music video.
 Sharpe revealed that she was in art class on a Tuesday when she got an email notification with the subject "Say So music video inquiry", and that she arrived at the video shoot on the Friday of that same week.
 She said that, during the shoot, Doja Cat had expressed her gratitude towards Sharpe for creating the dance.